Chapter 1: Little Soldier

 “Well, last year it was quite a sum, but then we had to buy seed….”

 Rosewud threw a glance over his shoulder at the soldiers and huffed, “Lieutenant, get the girl and her mother.”
-Then he adjusted the ledger, marking the account closed.
+The undersecretary trailed a finger down the page until he came to the Dowling account, marking it closed.

-Lieutenant Blackhawk entered the house.
-It was empty.
+Lieutenant Blackhawk searched the house.
 “Blast.”
-He scratched the sparse whiskers on his chin.
-Turning toward the undersecretary, he raised his voice, “Sir, they’ve run off!”
-Then, scanning through the window, he observed waving sorghum and a tiny blonde head.
+He scratched the sparse hairs on his chin, turned, and shouted to the undersecretary.
+“Sir, they’ve run off!”
+Scanning through the window, he observed waving sorghum, the woods beyond, and a tiny blonde head.

-Blackhawk returned to the wagon.
-“I saw the girl, but not the mother.
-I’ll need one of the horses.”
-He tilted his head, seeking approval.
+Blackhawk hustled to the wagon.
+“I saw the girl, but not the mother.”

-Blackhawk unhitched a horse from the rigging, watching Sergeant Johnsun stride forward, drawing his sword.
+Blackhawk unhitched a horse from the harness, watching Sergeant Johnsun stride forward, drawing his sword.

 “Impressive, Sergeant,” Rosewud noted.

-With no saddle available, Blackhawk rode the horse bareback into the woods where he’d seen the child run.
+Blackhawk kicked the horse with his heels, driving it forward through the sorghum and into the dark woods.
+Ducking under wayward branches, he kept a wary eye for his prey.
 “Girl, your grandma is worried about you,” he called soothingly.
 “Come out.
 I’ll take you to her.”